Astaroth

 Astaroth illustration from the Dictionnaire Infernal (1818) by Louis Le Breton.

-Astaroth (also Ashtaroth, Astarot and Astetoth) is a biblical arch-demon.
-In demonology, he is considered to be the Great Duke of Hell.
+In demonology, Astaroth (also Ashtaroth, Astarot and Astetoth) is an arch-demon.
+He is considered to be a Great Duke of Hell.

 Astaroth was theorized as an alter ego of various goddesses in ancient mythologies across different cultures which were demonized later by the Biblical demonology system.

 Astaroth also features as an archdemon associated with the qlippoth (adverse forces).